 Breast lift, also known as mastopexy, serves to correct the appearance of sagging, deflated breasts.
-There are many reasons for sagging or deflation, including natural ageing, weight loss, pregnancy, abnormal breast development and genetic factors.
+There are many reasons why breasts become sagging or flat including natural ageing, weight loss, pregnancy, abnormal breast development (see tuberous breast deformity) and genetic factors.

 Breast lift raises the breasts by removing excess or stretched out breast skin and reshaping the tissue to create a new breast shape.
 Many women who feel they have a flat chest can greatly benefit from breast lift.
-Our Surgeons are specialists in breast lift surgery, as well as breast enlargement, and can create breasts with a more youthful profile and firmness.
+Mr Karri is a specialist in breast lift, as well as breast enlargement, and can create breasts with a more youthful profile and firmness.

 The sagging appearance of breasts is known as ptosis (pronounced ‘toh-sis’) and there are different grades depending on the position of the nipple relative to the inframammary fold (IMF)